 Are you a confident home cook of Chinese food?
-If so, keep up the awesome!
+If so, stay awesome!

-If not, grab this EASY stir fry vegetables recipe and discover the Chinese cook in you!
+If not, grab this EASY stir fry vegetable recipe + meal prep instructions, and discover the hidden Chinese cook in you!

 This recipe is loaded with fresh, everyday vegetables found in most grocery stores.